 - build on our strengths in integration of theory and practice and create an innovative, entrepreneurial environment to help students succeed;

-- equip students with a valuable education grounded in a traditional liberal arts foundation that will respond to the current and future needs in this rapidly changing communications field.
+- equip students with a valuable education grounded in a traditional liberal arts foundation that will respond to the current and future needs in this rapidly changing communications fields.

-This helps in achieving educational goals and gives students experience using professional-level equipment and facilities in audio production, animation and film and video production.
+Access to equipment gives our students experience using professional-level equipment and facilities in audio production, animation and film and video production.
 Students work with state-of-the-art equipment as early as their freshman year.

 The School of Communications evaluates equipment needs on an ongoing basis.
 Students work with a range of tools to better prepare them for the variety of equipment they may find in the professional world.
 The School invests in state-of-the-art technology and teaches students the latest techniques, so they are ready for their chosen professions after they graduate.